cspalding93/Podcast-Recommender-System/README.md

 Transcript for "This American Life" can be found [here](https://data.world/cjewell/this-american-life-transcripts)

 Data set to train the genre modeling can be found [here](https://www.kaggle.com/listennotes/all-podcast-episodes-published-in-december-2017)
-(# down here, needs to be an explanation of the data used and why)
 _________________________
 ## Preprocessing
 List the steps of preprocessing

 _________________________
 ## Developing a Recommendation System
-(# short summary of the steps taken to process the transcripts) For “This American Life” data set, the sentences need to be joined together to create a full transcript of every episode.
+For “This American Life” data set, the sentences need to be joined together to create a full transcript of every episode.
 Thankfully that was a very clean dataset.

 The Listennotes dataset required a few extra steps.
 First, We should drop all genres that are not in the english language.
 Second, the genres are in a string format with multiple genres separated with a “|”.
 These need to be split and then transformed into dummy columns.
 Third, this dataset is very messy and needs to have HTML tags removed.
 After filtering, check for nulls and drop.
 This should all result in a cleaned dataset with target dummy columns for their respective genres.